|

 Beginner Baby Cardigan Knitting Pattern

 There’s something incredibly special about knitting for babies.
 Small garments knit up quickly, use relatively little yarn, and become treasured handmade keepsakes.
-This Beginner Baby Cardigan Knitting Pattern is designed to be simple, cozy, and approachable so knitters of all skill levels can enjoy creating a beautiful handmade garment.
+This Beginner Baby Cardigan Knitting Pattern is designed to be simple, cozy, and approachable so knitters of all skill levels can enjoy creating a beautiful, handmade garment.

 This sweet cardigan is knit primarily in garter stitch and constructed in one piece from the bottom up before being folded and seamed.
 The simple construction makes it ideal for knitters who want to try their first baby sweater without complicated shaping or techniques.